wp-plugins/previewapp/readme.txt

 == Description ==

-Preview-App extension allow your wordpress to comments and discuss your webdesign and developpement against the Preview APP online toolto see if they look like and bugless.
+Preview-App extension allow your wordpress to comments and discuss your webdesign and developpement against the Preview APP online tool to see if they look like and bugless.

 Preview-app is an online revolutionary platform very complete wich allow you to manage digitals & colaborative projects online. this platform allow you to unify all the digital work ( like ergonomics, graphism, developpment,check back) with a unic interface.